 Storage areas not adjacent to the retail store 's main retail store .
-Exclude Staff and cleaning facilities (including toilets, tea rooms and cleaners' cupboards) that are part of a retail store's fit-out. l '
+Exclude Staff and cleaning facilities (including toilets, tea rooms and cleaners' cupboards) that are part of a retail store's fit-out.
+Include (considered back- of-house)

-4.5 Calculating the rated area
+Calculating the rated area